Anton-Vas/cpp_useful_pack/README.md

 ## Download and use:

 Just download this `repo` and place the necessary file into your project.
-All useful modules are implemented in a single `hpp` file to simplify usage.
+All useful modules are implemented in a single `.hpp` file to simplify usage.

 ## LOGGER